Trucking Regulations & Driver Negligence

 Due to the high demand for merchandise to be transported, there are many vehicles in operation that travel across the nation on a regular basis.
 18 wheelers are common inhabitants of various roadways throughout America, and are bound by the same rules and regulations of the road as other drivers.
 In addition, they are held to higher standards by the companies that employ these drivers.
 For example, a truck driver is only allowed to driver for a specified number of hours at a time before they are required to take time off to sleep and rejuvenate.

 A fully loaded semi-truck can weigh up to 80,000 pounds and stretch over 75 feet in length, any smaller vehicle that is involved in a collision with these vehicles could suffer severe damage.
 Truck drivers are held to a high standard and have various laws that they must follow regarding the amount of time they can operate their vehicle and records that they must keep among others.
 When an accident occurs with these large vehicles the results can be catastrophic and even deadly.
+Contact a Tampa Truck Accident Lawyer from Boohoff Law to help you with your case.

 Common Causes of Trucking Accidents